dcoli/goldclicker/README.md

 The font for the country codes might be Nimbus Sans Round Heavy, which is $19.95 on myfonts.com.
 However, probably one of the Helvetica-type fonts would suffice.
 For this I went with Google's free Roboto in three weights.

+## Angular

+To see the Angular system in all its glory, first install the `@angular/cli` package globally via npm.
+Then `npm install` in the root of the project folder (where the `package.json` file is located.)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.